mjhea0/flaskr-tdd/README.md

 ## Add some color

-Save the following styles to "styles.css" in the "static" folder.
+Save the following styles to "style.css" in the "static" folder.

 ```css
 body            { font-family: sans-serif; background: #eee; }